Vietnamese Food: The Ultimate Food Guide

 LBJ Library photo by Jay Godwin 04/28/2016

-Largest Museum in Canada: Royal Ontario Museum and Letter to Painter Boi Tran
+The Largest Museum in Canada: The Royal Ontario Museum and Its Letter to Boi Tran, or Two Ways of Holding the World

 Mr Ng Teck Hean was appointed Ambassador of Singapore to the Socialist Republic of Vietnam in August 2012.
 Prior to his current appointment, he headed the Policy Planning and Analysis Directorate I (Southeast Asia) in the Ministry of Foreign Affairs.
 Mr Ng joined the Singapore Foreign Service in 1992.
 He served his first overseas assignment in the Singapore Embassy in Washington DC, USA, as First Secretary, from 1995 to 1998.
 Mr Ng was appointed as Special Assistant to then Minister for Foreign Affairs, Professor S Jayakumar, in 2002.
 He served his next overseas assignment as Deputy High Commissioner in Kuala Lumpur, Malaysia, from 2003 to 2006.